NatronGitHub/Natron/Documentation/source/devel/controllingParameters.rst

 	To set a value on **x** you would use *dimension = 0*, to set a value on **y** you would use *dimension = 1*.

+More information on parameter animation, multi-view and expressions can be found in the documentation of the :ref:`AnimatedParam<AnimatedParam>` class.

 Controlling other properties of parameters:
 -------------------------------------------

 See the documentation for the :doc:`Param<PythonReference/NatronEngine/Param>` class for a detailed explanation of other properties and how they affect the parameter.

 Creating new parameters:
 ------------------------